Greek energy workers threaten strike against wage caps

 "PPC workers suffered in 2010 average pay cuts of between 15 and 50 percent... we won't allow the destruction of our families," their GENOP labour union said in a press release.

-GENOP will decide later on Monday how exactly it will oppose the law, saying "it will use all available means of struggle".
+GENOP will decide later Monday how exactly it will oppose the law, saying "it will use all available means of struggle."

 If lawmakers approve the law in its current form, the cap would also apply to a string of other listed companies such as the country's two biggest water utilities Athens Water (EYDr.AT) and Thessaloniki Water (TWSr.AT).